hron84/android-app/README.md

 This program is licensed under the terms of CreativeCommons BY 3.0 license, read LICENSE file for details.

-The Android trademark, a green robot mascot is owned by Google Inc. and, of course, they reserve all rights.
+The Android trademark and the green robot mascot is owned by Google Inc. and, of course, they reserve all rights.

 The Android SDK is licensed under the terms of [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0).